Faculty & Staff

-The Counseling and Testing Center staff are dedicated to helping you refer distressed students to our services.
-Faculty and staff members often have a close, ongoing relationship with students who may be overwhelmed or experiencing emotionally distress.
-In this special role, it often can be hard to be the main source of support for a distressed student.
-It is important to know your own limitations in providing assistance and to understand when refer a student on for more intensive help.
+The Counseling Center staff are dedicated to helping you refer distressed students to our services.
+Faculty and staff members often have a close, ongoing relationship with students who may be overwhelmed or experiencing emotional distress.
+In this special role, it often can be challenging to be the main source of support for a distressed student.
+It is important to know your own limitations in providing assistance and to understand when to refer a student on for more intensive help.

-Please remind the student counseling services have a one time $20.00 charge, remain confidential and records are kept separate from other departments on campus.
-CTC also works closely with other department on campus to provide psychological testing, accommodations and medication referrals.
-We can see students in crisis the same day, and often schedule appointments within 24-48 hours for non-crisis students.
+Please remind the student counseling services have a one time $20.00 charge, provide confidential services, and maintain confidential records which are kept separate from other departments on campus.
+Western Kentucky University Counseling Center also works closely with other department on campus to provide psychological testing, accommodations, and medication referrals.
+We can see students in crisis the same day and often schedule appointments within 24-48 hours for non-crisis students.

-If the student resists referral and you remain uncomfortable with the situation, contact the Counseling and Testing Center (745-3159) to discuss your concern
+If the student resists referral and you remain uncomfortable with the situation, contact the Counseling Center (270-745-3159) to discuss your concern.

-Approach the student in a non-judgmental way.
+- Approach students in a non-judgmental way.
 If they have been missing class or assignments

-Don’t attempt to refer the student when they are so upset or confused that they cannot understand or listen to you.
+- Do not attempt to refer students when they are so upset or confused they cannot understand or listen to you.
 Wait until they have calmed down enough to be able to respond to your suggestions.

-Never discuss your concerns with other students.
-If you need to talk about your concerns, consult with the Counseling and Testing Center staff.
+- Never discuss your concerns with other students.
+If you need to talk about your concerns, consult with the CC staff.

-Help the student see other options—that there are professionals on campus ready to
+- Help the student see other options—that there are professionals on campus ready to help

-If you feel that the student is in crisis, you can call Counseling and Testing Center or have the student call from your office.
-Tell the Counseling and Testing Center secretary that this is an "emergency" and she will connect you with a counselor immediately.
+- If you feel that the student is in crisis, you can call CC or have the student call from your office.
+Tell the CC staff member this is an "emergency" and she/he will connect you with a counselor immediately.
 If needed, the student can be seen for a crisis appointment that day.

-If a student seems reluctant, offer to walk with him/her to the Counseling Center and introduce him/her to a counselor.
+- If a student seems reluctant, offer to walk with him/her to the CC and introduce him/her to a counselor.
 Remind the student that s/he can speak to a counselor without any obligation to continue.

-Not sure if you should refer to a student?
+Not sure if you should refer a student?
 Look for these signs…

 Academic Problems: drop in grades, missed assignments, unorganized or erratic performance, continual seeking of special accommodations (late papers, extensions…), essays of creative work that indicates extremes of hopelessness, social isolation, rage or despair, inability to make decisions despite your repeated efforts to clarify or encourage